jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 #### [Intermediation Variety][IV]
 with [Giorgia Piacentino][giorgia] and [Anjan Thakor][anjan], 2017 (revise and resubmit at the **JF**)

-Non-depository financial intermediaries ("non-banks") have a higher cost of capital than depositories ("banks") do, because they do not benefit from government safety nets.
+Non-depository financial intermediaries ("non-banks") have a higher cost of capital than depositories ("banks") do, e.g., because they do not benefit from a moneyness premium on deposits or government safety nets.
 How do they still compete with banks?
 Non-banks use their high cost of capital as a commitment device not to fund traditional projects, inducing entrepreneurs to innovative efficiently.

 #### [Conflicting Priorities: A Theory of Covenants and Collateral][Priorities]